 Breakaway, in conjunction with R&A Designs (facilitator Renuka has lived and worked with craftspeople in Kashmir for a decade), runs a four day trip in and around Srinagar that promises unique and personal interactions with artisans as well as an experience of the region's culture and architecture.
 The trip includes a guided heritage walk through the Old City and a traditional Wazwan feast.

 From Lost to Found Travel, a boutique travel company based in Pennsylvania in the US, designs custom tours in India with a focus on engaging themed tours.
-Their Crafts and Textiles Tours include destinations all over India, such as Kolkata and West Bengal, Orissa, Gujarat, Kashmir, Madhya Pradesh, Assam, Jharkhand, and Chattisgarh.
-They will come up with the perfect itinerary based on your needs and interests.Continue to 9 of 10 below.
+Their Crafts and Textiles Tours include destinations all over India, such as Kolkata and West Bengal, Odisha, Gujarat, Kashmir, Madhya Pradesh, Assam, Jharkhand, and Chattisgarh.
+They will come up with the perfect itinerary based on your needs and interests.Continue to 9 of 9 below.

 09 of 09

 If you're looking for a fixed departure small group handicraft tour in India, do consider the tours offered by UK-based Colouricious.
 This company is the UK's leading source of inspiration for textile arts and crafts, created by passionate textile artist Jamie Malden.
 They run about five guided textile holidays to India each year, to different destinations.